by _People:Cornelius, Vernon

 Fort Fullerton used to stand on the site that is known today as Fullerton Square.
 The fort with the Artillery Barracks, a house for officers and barracks for soldiers was built in 1829 to defend the town of Singapore located at the mouth of the Singapore River.
 On Battery Point, where Fort Fullerton stood, 68-pounder guns guarded the river entrance.
 In 1859, the fort was enlarged nearly three times its original size at a cost of $840,000.
 The fort was demolished on 11 June 1873.
 In 1879, the Exchange Building was established on the same spot where the fort once stood, before being replaced by Fullerton Building in 1928.3

 In 1882, a Victorian-style fountain was installed in Fullerton Square to commemorate influential merchant Tan Kim Seng for his contributions to the city’s waterworks.
-When the fountain was moved to the Esplanade in 1925, the space became a carpark that served as the venue for many yesteryear election rallies.4
+After the fountain was moved to the Esplanade in 1929, the space became a carpark that served as the venue for many yesteryear election rallies.4

 Important buildings were soon erected around the square.
 Flint’s Building, which belonged to the prominent Flint family, was once located at the corner of Battery Road and Fullerton Square, where A. L. Johnston & Co. originally stood.
 One notable Flint family member was Captain William Flint, brother-in-law of Stamford Raffles.5

 The Hongkong and Shanghai Banking Corporation acquired the site at the junction of Collyer Quay and Fullerton Square in 1890, and erected their first building there in 1892.
 It was demolished and replaced in 1925 by a new building.
 This second building was demolished to make way for the present building completed in 1982.6